-Players must play all of their boules of the end in progress before permission will be granted by the umpire to leave the terrain (toilet break etc).
+10. Players must play all their boules of the end in progress before permission will be granted by the umpire to leave the terrain (toilet break etc).
 If an absent player does not return when he/she has to play his/her boules, the boules are forfeited at one per minute until the player is ready to play.
+If a player is unwell, it will not stop the game, he/she must play their boules otherwise the boules will be declared null and void, one boule per minute.

-8. Article 21
+11. Article 21

-The time allowed to play is strictly 1 minute.
-Players not complying will be issued a warning (yellow card) same warning applies to his/her partners as per Article 35.
+Time allowed to play is strictly 1 minute.
+Player not complying will be issued a warning (yellow card) same warning applying to his/her partners as per Article 35.

-9. Prefabricated Throwing Circles
+12. Prefabricated Throwing Circles

-The position of the circle must be marked by a line in front and on one side.
+The position of the circle must be marked by a line front and side, Art 6 FIPJP rules.

-10. Players must stand with both feet within the prefabricated circle and not stand on any part of the circle (exception for disabled players Article 6 of FIPJP Rules)
+13. Players must stand with both feet within the prefabricated circle and not stand on any part of the circle (exception for disable players Article 6 of FIPJP Rules)

-11. Calling of Umpire
+14. Calling of Umpire